-The useful lives, residual values and depreciation method are reviewed at the end of each reporting period, and adjusted prospectively, if appropriate.
+The residual value, useful lives and depreciation method are reviewed at the end of each reporting period, and adjusted prospectively, if appropriate.

 An item of equipment is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss on de-recognition of the asset is included in profit or loss in the year the asset is derecognised.